michaelfaulkner/xy-type-models/README.md

 ## Installation

-To install xy-type-models, clone this repository, navigate to your xy-type-models directory and enter `make`.
-This creates the Fortran executables, which are stored in a new directory called 'executables'.
+To install xy-type-models, clone this repository, navigate to the top xy-type-models directory and run `make`.
+This creates the Fortran executables, which are stored in a new directory called `executables`.
 The Fortran executables simulate the Markov processes.
+Their corresponding source code is contained in the [`src`](src) directory.

 The code that analyses the resultant samples (i.e., that contained in the [`output`](output) directory) was written in Python and depends on [`numpy`](https://numpy.org).
 Some of it also depends on [`matplotlib`](https://matplotlib.org),